tomatoma00/Auto3R/README.md

 ## 0. Installation

-The installation of GIR is similar to [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting).
+The installation of Auto3R is similar to [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting).